 This article discusses how to setup order mappings with custom logic.
 Note that this is an advanced feature; please familiarize yourself with our standard order mapping features before attempting to setup custom mappings.

 Custom mappings are best taught through an example.
 Let's suppose that you ship orders within the US, and you want to use a different order Location for California than you do for the rest of the US.
-To start setting up such a mapping, you should first click the Add Mapping Row button found towards the bottom of the page, and add a mapping for Location.
+To start setting up such a mapping, you should first click the Add Mapping button found towards the top right of the page, and add a mapping for Location.

-Close the window, and change the Mapping Type for the new Location mapping to Order Header Customizable.
-The Value column will then switch to a link, similar to the process for Order Header Translation mappings.
+Close the window, and change the Mapping Type for the new Location mapping to Logic.
+The Field/Fixed Value column will then switch to a link, similar to the process for Order Header Translation mappings.
 Click this link to open the custom mapping window.

 When you open the custom mapping window, you'll see three rows, each with a number of dropdowns and text boxes.
 The first row allows you to check a condition.
 Rows two and three allow you to set the value for Location when the condition is true and false, respectively.